From Public-Speaking Panic to Confident Communications Expert

 'Not only am I relaxed in front of a room full of people, I have found that I actually love speaking and singing in front of others", she remarks.
 'The change has been truly miraculous for me and, now, I want to empower others to find their voice as well.
 I have come to understand that where people have the greatest fear, is often where they also hold the greatest capacity."

 Fiona Cutts is a communications coach, linguist and facilitator for Right Voice for You, a special program by Access Consciousness.
 A chartered accountant, Fiona also earned a Bachelor of Arts in Modern Languages, from St Hilda's College at Oxford University.
 She has worked as an accountant in corporations throughout Europe, and with the Red Cross organisation, based in India.
 During her career, Fiona struggled intensely with public speaking and presentation delivery – an experience she now draws upon to help others liberate themselves from fear and judgment, and unleash their confident and authentic voice.
+Question:

 Question: Are you surprised that 74% of people have a fear of public speaking?